jmetzger/training-kubernetes-networking/kubernetes-networks/calico/routing-modes/bgp-vxlancrossnet.md

-# Mixed Routing BGP / vxlancrossnet
+# Mixed Routing-Mode BGP / vxlancrossnet

 ## What does it do ?